TRUSTED BY OVER 82,000 GROWING BUMPS

 Navigating through the journey of pregnancy and into the early days of motherhood can be both exhilarating and exhausting.
 As the costs of pregnancy mount, it becomes essential to find products that not only serve their purpose during pregnancy but also offer continued value postpartum.

-Call us biassed but one such invaluable investment is the Sleepybelly pregnancy pillow.
+Call us biased, but one such invaluable investment is the Sleepybelly pregnancy pillow.
 Joelleen Wynduss Paye, an IBCLC lactation consultant and specialist, shares her expert insights on maximizing the utility of this versatile pillow beyond pregnancy for nursing your newborn.

 The Versatility of Sleepybelly